NLua/NLua/README.md

 > * Fix warnings/Gendarme/FxCop issues.
 >* Contributing
 >  --------------
-> * NLua is using the Mono Code-Style http://www.mono-project.com/Coding_Guidelines .
+> * NLua uses the Mono Code-Style http://www.mono-project.com/Coding_Guidelines .
 > * Please, do not change the line-end or re-indent the code.
-> * Run the tests before push.
+> * Run the tests before you push.
-> * Avoid to push unneeded style changes (unless is really needed) renaming, move code.
+> * Avoid pushing style changes (unless they are really needed), renaming and move code.